-- Sixty-four percent of sellers found their agent through a referral from a friend, neighbor, or relative or used an agent they had worked with before to buy or sell a home. - Seventy-two percent of recent sellers contacted only one agent before finding the right agent they worked with to sell their home. - Ninety-two percent of sellers listed their homes on the Multiple Listing Service (MLS), which is the number one source for sellers to list their home. - Seventy-seven percent of sellers reported they provided the agents' compensation. - The typical seller has recommended their agent twice since selling their home.
-Thirty-three percent of sellers recommended their agent three or more times since selling their home. - Eighty-five percent said that they would definitely (70 percent) or probably (15 percent) recommend their agent for future services.
+- Sixty-four percent of sellers found their agent through a referral from a friend, neighbor, or relative or used an agent they had worked with before to buy or sell a home. - Seventy-four percent of recent sellers contacted only one agent before finding the right agent they worked with to sell their home. - Ninety percent of sellers listed their homes on the Multiple Listing Service (MLS), which is the number one source for sellers to list their home. - Seventy-six percent of sellers reported that they provided the agent's compensation. - The typical seller has recommended their agent twice since selling their home.
+Thirty-three percent of sellers recommended their agent three or more times since selling their home. - Eighty-five percent said that they would definitely (67 percent) or probably (18 percent) recommend their agent for future services.